-Human-caused sounds that mask the natural soundscape used by wildlife and enjoyed by park visitors are to some extent unavoidable in and near developed areas.
+Human-caused sounds that mask the natural soundscape relied upon by wildlife and enjoyed by park visitors are, to some extent, unavoidable in and near developed areas.
 However, the potential for frequent and pervasive high-decibel noise from oversnow vehicles has made the winter soundscape an issue of particular concern in Yellowstone.
 Management of the park’s winter soundscape is important because oversnow vehicles are allowed on roads in much of the park.

 Bjornlie, D.D. and R.A.
 Garrott.
 2001.
 Effects of winter road grooming on bison in Yellowstone National Park.
 The Journal of Wildlife Management 65(3):560–572.
 Abstract